Predictive Maintenance Predicts a Potential Failure Before It Occurs

 - Improved safety, by detecting incidents in time (such as heating), which may evolve into more serious incidents

 All news related to ongoing interventions are available from Mobility Work's newsfeed.

 How to implement predictive maintenance thanks to Mobility Work?

 Efficiently implementing PdM for a plant with tens of thousands pieces of equipment is not easy.
 Thanks to Mobility Work CMMS, you can easily ensure that the right data is sent to the right piece of equipment to trigger maintenance planning and execution.

 For example, if you are using a data recovery software with sensors, you can forward the collected information to Mobility Work, where all monitoring data will be stored and analysed in near real time by the Moblity Work analytic tool.
 Based on the results, maintenance activities will be automatically scheduled and launched.

 As a community-based tool, Mobility Work has become the first social maintenance network, with 121 800 registered pieces of equipment and 212 273 registered maintenance operations.
 It provides an important database to which every single member of our community can have access in order to collect the information needed to get ahead in today’s increasingly connected world.

 Proper equipment maintenance results in an increased operational stability and decreased unplanned equipment downtime.
-Predictive maintenance is a crucial component of every lean equipment maintenance program.
+PdM is a crucial component of every lean equipment maintenance program.
 The proper adoption of predictive maintenance techniques promises significant cost savings over conditional or time-based preventive maintenance, because tasks are performed only when really needed.

 Thanks to the interaction between predictive maintenance analytics and big data, critical assets can be continuously monitored, diagnosed and much better serviced.